grafana/tempo/docs/sources/tempo/setup/operator/monitor.md

 # Monitor Tempo instances and the operator

+You can use use the Tempo Operator to monitor TempoStack instances (including Tempo components like the distributor).
+In addition, the operator can expose metrics about how it runs.

 ## Monitor TempoStack instances

 The Tempo Operator supports monitoring and alerting of each Tempo component (distributor, ingester, etc.).